Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-\mysubsubsection{Early termination of computations by predicting outputs} Several accelerators including SnaPEA \cite{akhlaghi2018snapea}, SparseNN \cite{zhu2018sparsenn}, and CompEND \cite{lee2018compend} have proposed to reduce ineffectual computations by early prediction of the usefulness of the output values.
-These accelerators check whether the computations (MAC operations) contribute to the effective inputs for the subsequent layer.
-If not, PEs of these accelerators can terminate such computations for the output elements.
-For example, DNNs use ReLU as activation functions that clamps negative values to zero.
-Therefore, computations can be considerably reduced by monitoring the negative values of the outputs and early termination of the computation by obviating the MAC operations that are likely to produce negative values \cite{akhlaghi2018snapea, song2018prediction}.
-Similar strategy can be adopted for efficiently processing DNN layers that precede the max-pooling function \cite{song2018prediction}.
-Song et al. \cite{song2018prediction} analyzed ineffectual output activations for CONV layers of AlexNet and VGG-19 models and reported that about 80\% of the multiplications led to ineffectual outputs.
-To leverage computation reduction due to negative values, SnaPEA \cite{akhlaghi2018snapea} statically re-ordered the weights based on their signs.
-PEs of the SnaPEA architecture employed prediction activation units with each MAC. the prediction activation unit checked the sign-bit of the partial summation and raised the termination signal once the sign-bit became one.
-The termination signal notified the controller to terminate the rest of the computations on the PE for the corresponding output element.
+\mysubsubsection{Early termination of computations by predicting outputs} SnaPEA \cite{akhlaghi2018snapea}, SparseNN \cite{zhu2018sparsenn}, and CompEND \cite{lee2018compend} reduce ineffectual computations by early prediction of the usefulness of outputs.
+They check whether computations contribute to the effective inputs for the subsequent layer (e.g., ReLU or max-pooling).
+If not, their PEs terminate such computations.
+To reduce computations corresponding to output sparsity, \cite{akhlaghi2018snapea} statically re-ordered weights based on their signs.
+PEs of its SnaPEA architecture contained prediction activation units (with each MAC), which checked the sign-bit of the partial summation and raised a termination signal to notify the controller as the sign-bit was set.

 \mysubsubsection{Optimization opportunities}